Kazatomprom to maintain uranium output cuts through 2022

-ALMATY, Aug 19 (Reuters) - Kazatomprom KZAP.KZ, KAPq.L, the world's biggest uranium miner, will keep its output reduced by 20% through 2022, it said on Wednesday, in order to help the market recover.
+ALMATY, Aug 19 (Reuters) - Kazatomprom KZAP.KZ, KAPq.L, the world's biggest uranium miner, will extend its current 20% output cut through 2022 in order to help the market for the metal recover, it said on Wednesday.

+The cut amounts to "a solid 12% of global uranium mine supply", according to VTB Capital, which reiterated a "buy" recommendation on the stock after the announcement.

-"The decision to keep production similar year-over-year, and extend production curtailment into 2022, is indicative of a global uranium market that is still recovering from a long period of oversupply," CEO Galymzhan Pirmatov was quoted as saying in a statement.
+"The decision to keep production similar year-over-year, and extend production curtailment into 2022, is indicative of a global uranium market that is still recovering from a long period of oversupply," Chief Executive Galymzhan Pirmatov said in a statement.

 "We are simply not seeing the market signals and fundamental support needed to ramp up mine development in 2021 and take our low-cost, tier one production centres back to full capacity in 2022."

-The full implementation of this decision would remove up to 5,500 tonnes of uranium from anticipated global primary supply in 2022, with uranium production in Kazakhstan staying similar to the level expected in 2021, the company said.
+The full implementation of the decision would remove up to 5,500 tonnes of uranium from anticipated global primary supply in 2022, with production in Kazakhstan staying similar to the level expected in 2021, the company said.

+VTB Capital said in a note that Kazatomprom was sticking to its strategy amid a stagnant demand outlook, "which might help maintain the uranium market balance or a slight deficit from 2020F onwards, compared with the massive surplus prior to 2019".

+The remaining key factor for uranium supply remains a final decision on the restarting of Cameco's CCO.TO Cigar Lake mine, slated for September, VTB Capital said.

 ((olzhas.auyezov@thomsonreuters.com; +7 727 2508 500; Reuters Messaging: olzhas.auyezov.thomsonreuters.com@reuters.net))